 In children, radiation recall may occur in the lungs.
 Tell the doctor immediately if you notice wheezing or trouble breathing in the child.

-Very rarely, people with cancer who are treated with this type of medication have developed other cancers (e.g., secondary leukemia).
-Your risk is greater if you have received certain types of chemotherapy or radiation therapy.
+Very rarely, people with cancer who are treated with this type of medication have developed other cancers (such as secondary leukemia, oral cancer).
+Your risk is greater if you have received this medication long-term (more than 1 year), or with certain types of chemotherapy or radiation treatment.
 Consult your doctor for more details.

 A very serious allergic reaction to this drug is unlikely, but fatal reactions have rarely occurred.
 Get medical help right away if you notice symptoms of a serious allergic reaction, which may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.